James A. Brodsky

 Washington, DC 20036-1609

-Jim also formerly served as a Director (and as initial Lead Director and as Chair of the Compensation Committee) of MFA Financial, Inc., a multi-billion dollar NYSE-listed REIT that invests, on a leveraged basis, in residential mortgage financial assets and that is the owner of Lima One Capital.
+Jim served as a Director (and as initial Lead Director and as Chair of the Compensation Committee) of MFA Financial, Inc., a multi-billion dollar NYSE-listed REIT that invests, on a leveraged basis, in residential mortgage financial assets and that is the owner of Lima One Capital.

 Practice Areas